Washington and Old Dominion Railroad: Washington and Old Dominion Railway (1911-1936)

 The W&OD's main passenger line ran from Georgetown and Rosslyn through Thrifton Junction, Bluemont Junction and westward to Bluemont.
 However, after crossing the Potomac River from Georgetown, many W&OD passengers transferred in Rosslyn to the trolleys of the competing Washington-Virginia Railway.
 Most of the W&OD's freight trains ran between Potomac Yard, Bluemont Junction and either Rosslyn or various locations along the Bluemont Division.

 In 1917, John McLean died from cancer and the railroad ownership passed to his heirs and those of Elkins.
 The heirs had little interest in running the railroad and in 1918 and 1922 the Virginia Corporation Commission ordered the railroad to make improvements, which the absentee owners never did.

 In 1923, the W&OD Railway ceased operating from Georgetown when the federal government replaced the aging Aqueduct Bridge with the new Francis Scott Key Bridge.
-At the same time, the railroad constructed a new passenger station in Rosslyn which became its "Washington" terminal.
+At the same time, the Capital Traction Company built a new terminal for the W&OD next to its own new loop in Rosslyn in exchange for the W&OD's right to cross the Potomac River into Washington.
+The W&OD's new Rosslyn passenger terminal then became its "Washington" station.

 The W&OD Railway lost money every year after 1912 and fell upon particularly hard times during the Great Depression.
 In 1932, the railway went into bankruptcy and was again placed in receivership.
 The receivers chose new management that cut employees, service and rolling stock in an effort to reduce costs.
 To further cut costs, the railway abandoned operations on the Great Falls Division between Thrifton Junction and Great Falls in stages with the process completed in June 1934, with the last train run on June 8.
 Several of the cars that ran on the Great Falls line were dismantled later that year and the tracks were pulled up in mid-1935.
 The abandoned railway route then became Old Dominion Drive (Virginia State Route 309).
 In 1979, the Great Falls Divisions old rail trestle over Difficult Run, the last physical piece of rail infrastructure still in use from that line, was demolished after years of carrying automobile traffic on Old Dominion Drive.
 In addition, the receivers also ended passenger service between Bluemont Junction and Alexandria in 1934.
 With the reduced service they were able to cut their rolling stock by more than half that year.